 In September 2014, we filed a registration statement with the SEC in connection with a proposed public offering of common stock and warrants.
 To date, this offering has not been completed.
-Although we continue to pursue this public offering, we may not be able to complete the offering, or the offering proceeds may not be sufficient to allow us to list our common stock on NASDAQ or any other exchange, or the offering proceeds may not be sufficient to flow or operate profitably.
+Although we continue to pursue this public offering, we may not be able to complete the offering, or the offering proceeds may not be sufficient to allow us to list our common stock on NASDAQ or any other exchange, or the offering proceeds may not be sufficient to fund our operations until we have positive cash flow or operate profitably.
 If we do not complete this public offering, we will continue to seek to raise sufficient capital to operate our business.
 If financing is available, it may be highly dilutive to our existing shareholders and may otherwise include burdensome or onerous terms.